 As in previous Periods, Large Programmes will not be accepted for VIRCAM.
-Large Programmes are accepted for OMEGACAM that can effectively use poor weather conditions: also see item on "Any weather proposals" in Section 1.2.
+Large and Monitoring Programmes are accepted for OMEGACAM if they can effectively use poor weather conditions.
+See also item on "Any weather proposals" in Section 1.2.

 On the APEX telescope, Large Programmes will only be accepted for SEPIA and ARTEMIS.